shivam-k/Calc-VComp/README.md

 ## Calc-VComp

-Basic useful feature list are as such:
+Basic useful feature-list are as such:

 * Basic math calculator with utmost dynamic features and dynamic interface.
 Along with all, swapping of numbers can also be done.
 * Volume of cube and sphere can be calculated and can also be compared with each other at the same time.